diescake/comparing-dependencies/README.md

 # comparing-dependencies

-This is a npm library that imports multiple package.json files and outputs the comparison results of depending libraries as a CSV file.
+This is a npm library that imports multiple package.json files and outputs the comparison results of depending libraries as a CSV format string.

 | library     | prj_01  | prj_02  | prj_03  |
 | ----------- | ------- | ------- | ------- |